frctl/fractal-docs/docs/guide/core-concepts/view-templates.md

 # View Templates

-~@TODOLINK Components~ and ~@TODOLINK documentation pages~ both make use of **view templates**.
+[Components](../components/) and [documentation pages](../documentation/) both make use of **view templates**.

 For components, the view template is the file that the component's markup lives in.
 For pages, it's the file that contains the content of the page.

 View templates are, at their core, just specially named files that are rendered using a template engine.
 Documentation pages are then additionally (optionally) passed through a Markdown parser to generate the final output.

-Using ~@TODOLINK configuration file~, you can pass ~@TODOLINK context data~ into your view templates to avoid having to hard code values in them and so allow them to be re-useable in many places - including ~@TODOLINK directly in your application~ if desired!
+Using [configuration file](./configuration-files.html), you can pass [context data](./context-data.html) into your view templates to avoid having to hard code values in them and so allow them to be re-useable in many places - including [directly in your application](../integration/integrating-into-production.html) if desired!

 ## Template rendering

 By default, Fractal uses [Handlebars](http://handlebarsjs.com) to render view templates for both components and documentation pages.
-However you are ~@TODOLINK free to use a different template engine~ like Nunjucks (or even React!) if it suits the needs of your project better.
+However you are [free to use a different template engine](../customisation/template-engines.html) like Nunjucks (or even React!) if it suits the needs of your project better.

 You can also use one template engine for your components and another different engine for your documentation pages, should you so wish.